Skip to main content

 Will students receive college credit once they have completed the four year program?

 No. This is a part-time high school program.
 Students are MNPS students at Vanderbilt.
-SSMV courses will receive state credit with honors status.
+SSMV courses receive advanced course credit (5.0).
 Completion of each dedicated academic year SSMV course (e.g., Interdisciplinary Science I) will equal one unit of credit.
-Full completion of the program will result in seven honors science elective credits.
+Full completion of the program will result in up to seven advanced science elective credits.

 How are parents involved?